sbachinin/bracketry/README.md

 `If this function is not provided`

-Then bare "entry_status" from a current player's data will be used (`contestants[id].entry_status`).
+Then bare "entryStatus" from a current player's data will be used (`contestants[id].entryStatus`).
 If there is no such data for a contestant, then ".entry-status" column will not be visible.

 `Use the "first column" for anything you want`

-If no "entry_status" in data, getEntryStatusHTML will be called for every side anyway.
-You don't have to provide entry_status for each or any contestant.
+If no "entryStatus" in data, getEntryStatusHTML will be called for every side anyway.
+You don't have to provide entryStatus for each or any contestant.
 You can use the first column however you want.
 You can use getEntryStatusHTML as just a way to _inject something into the leftmost column_.